This hilarious dog vs. cat diary has made the rounds but it’s still pretty funny. If you haven’t seen it before enjoy 🙂

 Day 90 – Contract signed for 1000 seats with more to come!
 Life is good!

-Diary of the enterprise software salesperson …
+Diary of the on premises software salesperson …

 Day 983 of my sales cycle …